For the right to be who you are

 No room for discrimination

 We all know that laws and regulations have a big impact on everyday life.
-Over the last decades Sweden has taken important steps to ensure that the LGBTQ community enjoys the same rights and opportunities as everyone else.
+Over the last decades Sweden has taken important steps to ensure that the LGBTQI community enjoys the same rights and opportunities as everyone else.

 Most recently, gender-neutral wedding laws (2009), adoption rights for gay and lesbian couples (2003), insemination rights for lesbians (2005), and a prohibition of discrimination based on sexual orientation added to the Swedish constitution (2011) are some of the laws that have been passed.

-The Stockholm Pride parade usually attracts around 45,000 participants and 400,000 spectators, one of several signs that the LGBTQ (lesbian, gay, bisexual, transgender and queer) community is a welcomed part of Swedish society.
+The Stockholm Pride parade usually attracts around 45,000 participants and 400,000 spectators, one of several signs that the LGBTQI (lesbian, gay, bisexual, transgender and queer) community is a welcomed part of Swedish society.
 In 2020, Stockholm Pride had to go digital.
 In 2021, the plan is for Malmö to co-host WorldPride together with the Danish capital of Copenhagen, an event that will be merged with the multi-sport event EuroGames.

 The European Region of the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA-Europe) looks at legislation to rank countries in an annual review called Rainbow Europe (see chart).